 Cliff’s first global number one million seller, when The Shadows were still called The Drifters, with a Tickets twist where Nigel plays Hank’s guitar accompaniment and signature solo on the tenor uke

-No intro needed really for this Neil Diamond composition and UK and US number one hit for The Monkees, with the bass taking the solo and the harmonica playing the organ riffs at the start and the end of the song
+No intro needed really for this Neil Diamond composition and UK and US number one hit for The Monkees, with the bass taking the solo and the harmonica playing the organ riffs in the intro and the outro of the song

 This great song and global 1968 hit has its roots in 1920s Russia, and we’ve used the mandolin to recreate the balalaika vibe that we feel belongs to this composition by Boris Fomin, who sadly never lived to get the recognition he deserved for writing the melody